mjrgh/pico-sdk-2.1.0/README.md

 https://marketplace.visualstudio.com/items?itemName=raspberry-pi.raspberry-pi-pico.
 See also [Getting started with Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf).

-I created this snapshot because the VS Code extension still seems a work-in-progress, to such an extent that I can't even get it to install on my system.
-I tend to prefer a command-line setup anyway, for more flexibility in selecting editors and other tools, but for now it's a practical necessity, until the VS Code extension matures to the point where it's working.
+I created this snapshot because the VS Code extension still seems to be a work-in-progress, to such an extent that I can't even get it to install on my system.
+I tend to prefer a command-line setup anyway, for more flexibility in selecting editors and other tools, but for now it seems to be my only option since I can't get the official VS Code package to work.

 ## How to install